chaixshot/DarkRP_XP/README.md

 # DarkRP_XP
-Adds an XP ranking system like the one found in GTA:O. Work in progress.
+Adds an XP ranking system like the one found in GTA:O

 ## Features
 * Scaleform native GTA system